kanasz/Getting_and_Cleaning_Data/CodeBook.md

 Variables Description
 -------------------
 In the file `tidy_data.txt` are variables:

-1. Subject.
+1. Subject
-2. Activity.
+2. Activity
-3. Other variables that represent measurements from accelerometer and gyroscope.
+3. Other variables that represent measurements from accelerometer and gyroscope

 Data Columns
 -------------------